 print(f"Generalization: {session.generalization_score:.2f}")

-The compression operators include:
+The compression operators:

-- Anti-unification: Find general patterns from specific instances
+- Anti-unification: find general patterns from specific instances

-- Predicate invention: Discover intermediate concepts that simplify rules
+- Predicate invention: discover intermediate concepts that simplify rules

-- Subsumption elimination: Remove specific rules subsumed by general ones
+- Subsumption elimination: remove specific rules subsumed by general ones

 A success-based learning mechanism tracks which examples lead to successful inference, progressively improving retrieval quality through experience.

-Multi-Layered Validation
+Validation

 Generated rules and facts undergo:

-- Structural validation: Syntax, variable safety
+- Structural validation: syntax, variable safety

-- Semantic validation: Preventing circular rules while allowing undefined predicates
+- Semantic validation: preventing circular rules while allowing undefined predicates

 Interactive TUI